 Hafez's tomb is the most popular meeting point in the city for locals.
 He is considered the greatest poet in Persian culture.
 He wrote about love, and faith, and was an excellent satirist – critiquing politicians and rulers of his time.
 It’s a truly important place for the locals, they feel immense pride in Hafez who was a Shirazi like themselves.
 If you want to understand the meaning of the poems, ask anyone around you.

 For Iranians, visiting the tomb of Hafez is like going to a relative's grave.
 Feelings, of course, are more with respect than with grievance.
 Some bring rose water to wash the tombstone and put flowers on the grave.
-Then, they touch the tombstone with a finger while praying while reciting a chapter from the Koran to ask for the blessing of his soul.
+Then, they touch the tombstone with a finger while praying and reciting a chapter from the Koran to ask for the blessing of his soul.
 Some proceed to ask Hafez to speak to them through his poems and to tell them about the state of their lives or to give them wise advice through the words of his poems.
 Then they open their eyes and open the book on any page they open at random and continue to read it with enthusiasm.

 Do not miss the beautiful houses of Shiraz.
 If you want to realize the spirit of Iranian architecture, Shiraz houses will be your best choice. one of the most beautiful ones is Shapouri House and Garden.
 It is a precious example of Persian - European architecture, representing innovation in design, facade, and structure.
 It is one of the most extraordinary historical houses and at the same time a museum, restaurant, and café in Shiraz.
 Visiting the Shapouri House should be an integral part of any Shiraz tours and Iran tours for those who travel to Shiraz.